 Conflict of Interest and Site Selection

-During the site selection process, the student must provide possible conflicts of interest on the site determination form [Appendix D].
+During the site selection process, the student must provide possible conflicts of interest on the clinical interest form.
 If at any time the student feels that there are additional potential conflicts of interest, it is the student’s responsibility to make this known to the DCE.
 Failure to do so may result in cancellation or removal from the experience and/or disciplinary action.
 The DCE has final authority regarding any potential conflicts between students and clinical facilities.

 Student declination of a confirmed site

-Once a student is confirmed at a clinic site, the student may decline placement at the site by completing the Decline Form [available in RxPreceptor].
+Once a student is confirmed at a clinic site and that information is made available to the student in RxPreceptor, the student may decline placement at the site by completing the Site Declination Form.
 By doing so, the student agrees to the following: